nisembedded/nisembedded.github.io/content/blog/pluto_setup/index.md

 ## Brew

-Update current state of brew to last one
+Update current state of brew to latest one

 ```zsh
 brew update